k4mrul/RHCSA-Preparation/README.md

 # Advices
   - Use nmcli to setup network
-  - Install some useful package first.
+  - Install some useful packages first.
 For example: yum-utils, bash-completion, setroubleshoot-server etc
   - Make sure that you know how to add new repository.
 Use yum-config-manager
   - In exam hall, don't be stress.
 Just relax.
 Also don't hurry.
 If you complete early, just reboot the machine couples of time and reveiw the question answers.